Capillary/api-documentation/source/includes/_rewards.md

 # Marvel Rewards

 Rewards are incentives issued customers from a specific org.
 Rewards could be in the form of either points and coupons.
-Again, coupons are categorized into the following types.
+Again, coupons are categorized into physical and digital vouchers.
 * **Vouchers**: Digital coupons generated against redeeming customer points.
 For example, redeem 50 points for 10% off coupon.
 * **Physical voucher**: Physical coupons generated against redeeming customer points.
 For example, redeem 150 points for flat 150 off coupon.
 * **Free voucher**: Digital coupons generated without any points redemption.